 What gifts will you unlock?

-Cajal Academy empowers twice exceptional kids and their peers to optimize their own learning, social and emotional outcomes.
+Cajal Academy uses neuroscience and project-based learning to empower twice exceptional kids and their peers to optimize their own learning, social and emotional outcomes.

 We are redesigning education from the ground up, using the neuroscience that informs our learning, social and emotional experiences.